Answers to All Your Inquiries

 Athena Lacrosse strives to provide both players and their families with the best experience possible during our summer travel season.
 We also strive to provide players with the best opportunity to be seen and recruited by college coaches.
 This is why we require a firm commitment (barring injury, death in the family, etc.) to attend and participate in all practices, scrimmages, and tournaments from all players at the time they accept a roster spot.
 This commitment will have a direct impact on both our team chemistry and our ability to compete at the top level in tournaments we attend.
-This, as you know, has a direct impact on you and your teammates’ abilities to be seen (coaches come to watch the winning teams) and recruited by college coaches – the goal of the high school travel team.
+This has a direct impact on you and your teammates’ abilities to be seen and recruited by college coaches.

 The high school team will practice 1-2 times per week and travel to three summer tournaments.

 Please understand that by accepting a spot and registering for the team, you are agreeing to this commitment.
 In return, your teammates and coaching staff are committed to be there to help you achieve your goals.

 Thank you for your understanding as to why commitment is so important.

 IMPORTANT: If you make the team but cannot attend all of the summer tournaments, we will attempt to find a replacement.
 Should that replacement be able to attend all of the tournaments, we will give the replacement your spot and you will be moved to an alternate position for the tournament(s) you can attend.
 This policy is in place because it is extremely difficult to find replacements and we need to have the broadest latitude in searching for them.

 Middle School (2026 and 2027)